Classic Images: History and profile

 After Rubin's retirement in 1988, the publication entered into a period of decline, which was reversed after Bob King became editor and general manager in 1991.
 As the internet and other changes in the publishing industry led to the demise of its rivals, Classic Images became an increasingly popular and respected resource of the film fan community, often referred to as "the film fan's bible".
 Rubin continued to write for the magazine until mid-2007, and published his autobiography featuring the history of the magazine, Moving Pictures and Classic Images: Memories of Forty Years in the Vintage Film Hobby, in 2004.
-Laura Wagner, Tom Weaver, Robert E. Tevis, Samuel Clemens, and Harris Lentz are five of Classic Images regular writers.
-In 1995, Classic Images also spun off a quarterly "sister" publication, the magazine Films of the Golden Age, also edited by King.
+Classic Images also spun off a quarterly "sister" publication, the magazine Films of the Golden Age, also edited by King.

 Classic Images made national news in 1992 when one of its writers discovered silent film legend Vilma Bánky had died unnoticed the previous year.
 Since the mid-1990s, the covers of issues of Classic Images usually feature reproductions of vintage movie posters.
 Previously, covers were original color illustrations of classic film personalities or characters.

+Classic Images again made headlines in 2023 after reporting the deaths of actresses Dona Cole, Helen Perry, and Patricia Hall, who had died unnoticed years prior.
+They did the last interviews with Lara Lindsay, Rosalee Calvert, and Pat Mowry that year.

 The publication has been preserved on microfilm and may be found in university libraries.
 Since the mid-1980s, a website has been available, largely devoted to promotion of Classic Images and Films of the Golden Age as print publications.